hodgkinlab/fuccipaper/README.md

 boundsS1.mat
 boundsS3.mat

+Script [runBootstrapParamsS2.m] produces bootstrapped confidence intervals for parameters from Supplementary Table S2.
+The intervals are printed in the console.

 === Section 2: Processing FACS data ===
 File "data/SH1.93 G2M summary.xlsx" contains gated FACS results from the BrdU treatment experiment.
 "All in division" tab contains results for a dividing population (i.e., undivided cells are excluded).
 In this tab, the numbers are percentages out of total number of live dividing cells.
 For each gate, columns show triplicates.